 There are so many other great attractions that are worthy of their own day trips.
 A whole day could be devoted to just Tanglewood Park (visit the public pool, climb the life-sized old-fashioned train, pet and feed the horses, etc), or Salem Lake (where you can feed ducks, walk the 7-mile loop around the lake or rent a canoe or boat).

-Winston-Salem is also home to Kaleideum North one of our area’s largest hands-on science museums, and Dixie Classic Fair, the 50th largest fair in North America and the second largest in North Carolina that averages more than 325,000 visitors every fall!
+Winston-Salem is also home to Kaleideum North one of our area’s largest hands-on science museums, and the Carolina Classic Fair the 50th largest fair in North America and the second largest in North Carolina that averages more than 325,000 visitors every fall!

 I know I just skimmed the possibilities of Winston-Salem.
 Tell us what your favorite thing is, and what’s a must-do for families day tripping to Winston-Salem!

 Want to see more blogs like this and get notifications on local events and happenings?
 Subscribe to our free weekly newsletters here.